-Atul Pande, M.D., age 68, has served as a member of ISL's board of directors since October 2019.
-Since the closing of the Business Combination in December 2019, Dr. Pande has served as a member of our Board.
-Dr. Pande has extensive experience in treatment development across multiple disease areas.
-He is currently a board member of Karuna Therapeutics, Autifony Therapeutics, Perception Neurosciences and Pangea Botanica, and served as a board member of Sio Gene Therapies from March 2015 to April 2023.
-He previously served as the Chief Medical Officer of PureTech Health, Chief Medical Officer of Tal Medical, and medical advisor to PureTech Health.
-Since September 2016, he has also served as Chief Executive Officer of Verity BioConsulting, a drug development consulting firm that provides services to clients in the biopharmaceutical business.
+Atul Pande, M.D., age 69, has served as a member of our Board since the closing of the Business Combination in December 2019 and as a member of ISL's board of directors since October 2019.
+From 2018 to 2020, Dr. Pande served as Chief Medical Advisor of PureTech Health plc, and previously served as its Chief Medical Officer from February 2017 to 2018 and as a Senior Advisor from July 2016 through February 2017.
+Dr. Pande has also served as President and Chief Executive Officer of Verity BioConsulting LLC, a drug development consulting firm, since 2014.
+He previously served as Chief Medical Officer of Tal Medical, Inc., a clinical-stage medical device company, from December 2014 to December 2017.
 From 2007 to April 2014, Dr. Pande was Senior Vice President and Senior Advisor, Pharmaceutical R&D at GlaxoSmithKline.
 He has also held senior roles at Pfizer R&D, Parke-Davis/ Warner-Lambert and Lilly Research Laboratories.
-He has been on the Scientific Advisory Boards of Cennerv Pharma and Centrexion Corporation.
-Dr. Pande is a physician who completed his research fellowship training in psychiatry at the University of Michigan Medical School and his postgraduate specialty training and psychiatry residency program at Western University.
+He is currently a board member of Autifony Therapeutics, Perception Neurosciences and Pangea Botanica, and previously served as a board member of Sio Gene Therapies from March 2015 to April 2023 and of Karuna Therapeutics from June 2019 to March 2024.
+Dr. Pande received his MBBS (Bachelor of Medicine, Bachelor of Surgery) and his M.D. from the University of Lucknow, India and completed his research fellowship training in psychiatry residency program at Western University.